HiT-JEPA: A Hierarchical Self-supervised Trajectory Embedding Framework for Similarity Computation: Introduction

 \begin{itemize} \item We propose HiT-JEPA, a novel hierarchical trajectory representation learning architecture that encapsulates movement information across different semantic levels inside a cohesive framework.
-HiT-JEPA is the first architecture to explicitly unify both fine-grained and abstract trajectory patterns within a single model. \item HiT-JEPA introduces a joint embedding predictive architecture that unifies different scales of trajectory information.
-This results in a flexible representation that can seamlessly incorporate local trajectory nuances and global semantic context, addressing the limitations of single-scale or single-view models. \item We illustrate that HiT-JEPA strikes a balance between coarse-to-fine trajectory representations in a unified and interpretable embedding by our proposed hierarchical interaction module. \item We conduct extensive experiments on real-world urban trajectory datasets spanning diverse cities and movement patterns, demonstrating that HiT-JEPA’s semantically enriched, hierarchical embeddings exhibit comparative trajectory similarity search, and remarkably superior zero-shot performance across heterogeneous urban and maritime datasets. \end{itemize}
+HiT-JEPA is the first architecture to explicitly unify both fine-grained and abstract trajectory patterns within a single model. \item HiT-JEPA introduces a joint embedding predictive architecture that unifies the entire trajectory across multiple levels of abstraction, resulting in a flexible representation that can seamlessly incorporate local trajectory nuances and global semantic context.
+By striking a balance between coarse-to-fine trajectory representations by our proposed hierarchical interaction module, we address the limitations of single-scale or single-view models. \item We conduct extensive experiments on real-world urban trajectory datasets spanning diverse cities and movement patterns, demonstrating that HiT-JEPA’s semantically enriched, hierarchical embeddings exhibit comparative trajectory similarity search and remarkably superior zero-shot performance across heterogeneous urban and maritime datasets. \end{itemize}